sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 ### Documentation
 [API Reference](http://payleven.github.io/mPOS-SDK-Android/1.2.0/javadoc/)

-### mPOS Sample App
+### mPOS SDK Sample App
 The mPOS SDK includes a sample app illustrating how the SDK can be integrated.
-Within this sample app is possible to choose a card reader, make payments and refund them.
+Within this sample app is possible to select a card reader, make payments and refund them.
 It also contains a Signature View where the user can sign in case the payment requires a signature.
 Please note that the location is hardcoded and needs to be changed depending on the country the user is conducting the payment.